 - 4.1 With regard to the Authority's financial stability, reserves are used to manage risks.
-There are certain earmarked reserves that have been set aside for specific risks, for example: insurance/protection, ill health and early retirement, HR matters, Health and Safety matters, grant loss, Pensions/Pay uncertainties, budget pressures and new for 2021/22 a Collection Fund deficit reserve.
-These reserves and the potential pressures that need to be managed are reviewed as part of the budget setting process.
-The review of reserves in year and the forecast of a forecast large Collection Fund deficit, led to the FRA in October 2020 establishing an earmarked reserve for this from the 2020/21 year end underspend. - 4.2 The Authority also manages unforeseen financial shocks by maintaining a General Fund/Working Balance.
+There are certain earmarked reserves that have been set aside for specific risks, for example: insurance/protection, ill health and early retirement, HR matters, Health and Safety matters, grant loss, Pensions/Pay uncertainties, budget pressures and one that was new for 2021/22 a Collection Fund deficit reserve.
+These reserves and the potential pressures that need to be managed are reviewed as part of the budget setting process. - 4.2 The Authority also manages unforeseen financial shocks by maintaining a General Fund/Working Balance.
 The Authority's agreed policy is to maintain working balance at £2.4m.
-Some Authorities set a minimum desired percentage and although the Authority has not done this, the policy would maintain general balances at approximately 7.5% to 8% of the net budget.
+Some Authorities set a minimum desired percentage and although the Authority has not done this, the policy would maintain general balances at approximately 6% of the net budget.
 This level of working balance is kept under review and the Chief Finance Officer has expressed a view that the level is reasonable as part of the budget setting process.
+A reduction over the medium term to £2.1m is currently planned, but subject to a further review when setting next year's budget.

-Increasing Financial Risks
+Increasing Financial Risks/Pressures

-- 4.3 The risk environment for local government has significantly increased.
-This strategy identifies the following issues that have increased risk: - Continued reductions in Government funding with three years of annual settlements, with a three year CSR anticipated for 2022/23 onwards. - Potential changes in the grant funding methodology from 2022/23 onwards Formula Funding Review, Business Rates review and Spending Review - Significant movement and growth in resident population numbers brings pressures to a range of services and requires more investment in infrastructure - could have impacts on hydrant and operational provision - Localisation of business rates presents a collection rate risk, an economic downturn risk and a risk in respect of backdated appeals - From 2022/23, Business Rates Retention Scheme and no RSG - A key new uncertainty is the outcome of the Remedy for the age discrimination case (McCloud) and the impact that this may have financially on Fire and Rescue Services.
-A new £1m earmarked reserve has been set up to cover this and the unknown cost of employer contributions and Administrator payments. - Any impacts from Brexit and supplies still could have a financial impact. - Collection Fund deficits and the volatility of the taxbase during and post the pandemic.
+- 4.3 The risk environment for local government has significantly increased over recent years.
+This strategy identifies the following issues that have increased risk: - Ongoing inflationary pressures to supplies, services and pay awards, albeit forecast to reduce quite rapidly. - Continued limited Government funding with now five years of only annual settlements, although there was a three year CSR for 2022/23, only the police sector had indicative high level funding figures given for 2024/25 too. - Potential changes in the grant funding methodology over the medium term Formula Funding Review, Business Rates review/reset and Spending Reviews - Significant movement and growth in resident population numbers brings pressures to a range of services and requires more investment in infrastructure - could have impacts on hydrant and operational provision - A key uncertainty is the outcome of the Remedy for the age discrimination case (McCloud) and the impact that this may have financially on Fire and Rescue Services.
+An earmarked reserve has been set up to cover this and the unknown cost of employer contributions and Administrator payments (as well as pay awards and associated potential industrial action).
+There is also the uncertainty of the costs to the Service regarding Matthews (retained FF pensions) - Collection Fund deficits and the volatility of the taxbase during and post the pandemic and also Business Rates valuations/appeals. - Should FRA Members support proposals, the outcome of the Emergency Cover Review (ECR) work could have significant financial implications associated with estates work (relocation, rebuilds etc).